Tea for Plants / Tea for the Planet

-Much like herbal teas, compost tea can be simply described as a water extraction of compost; compost soaked in water to extract the many beneficial nutrients and more importantly the diverse biology present in good quality compost.
+Much like herbal teas, compost tea can simply be described as a water extraction of compost; compost soaked in water to extract the many beneficial nutrients and more importantly the diverse micro-biology present in good quality compost.
 Once suspended into a liquid solution, the beneficial organisms in the liquid compost can easily be applied to soil, turf, leaf surfaces, compost heaps, ponds or other natural systems.

 Why Compost Tea?

 "The point of applying compost tea is to return the biology that should be present, to grow the desired plants with as little effort as possible.
 There can be no question that presence of beneficial organisms improves plant growth" -Dr. Elaine Ingham et al, 1985, USDA Soil Biology Primer, 1995.

 Home brewed compost teas are very affordable to produce and serve as a probiotic or a living fertilizer.
 Compost teas are a useful tool for building a productive and healthy soil ecosystem.
 Compost teas provide a healthy alternative to toxic chemical fertilizers and can be used on lawns, vegetable gardens, annuals, perennials, houseplants, shrubs, trees, orchards, forests, and vineyards with no threat to pets, livestock or humans.

 What does Compost Tea Do?

 Compost tea and compost extracts act as a probiotic for your soil.
 Digestive health is essential for the proper conversion and absorption of nutrients from our diet.
 Much like within our digestive tract, it is a diversity of key organisms within the soil that aid in the digestion or decomposition of organic matter and the conversion of nutrients into forms readily available to plants.
 The collective biology at work in soil is responsible for building humus, soil structure, assisting with water and nutrient retention, as well as the recycling and mining of nutrients and minerals.
 Compost extracts and actively aerated compost teas can improve the digestive health of your soils by inoculating them with billions of beneficial microbes.